 The State Drought Plan identifies five drought stages of increasingly dry conditions:

-Stage 1: Below Normal Conditions
+Stage 1

 Stage 1 is a preliminary preparedness stage intended to advise state, regional, and local officials and public water suppliers of potentially worsening drought conditions and to re-establish lines of communication.
 Typically, this stage is activated in response to early signals of abnormally dry conditions and serves as a “heads up” for the possibility of a developing drought.
 There is no expectation for a broad public notice of a Stage 1 declaration.
 Specific criteria thresholds are not defined for Stage 1 as the decision to begin focusing on a possible developing drought is based on the IDW’s professional judgment.

-Stage 2: Incipient Drought
+Stage 2

 Stage 2 represents an emerging drought event, potentially impacting water supplies, agriculture, or natural ecosystems.
 Impacts from a Stage 2 drought are typically limited or isolated in nature, and are likely to be felt first in the most water-constrained settings.
 At Stage 2, government officials and public water suppliers in affected areas should be engaged and preparing to undertake mitigation activities should they become necessary.
 Data collection and reporting activities are increased, where appropriate, and communication and coordination becomes a priority.
 Stage 2 is the first publicly-announced stage of drought.

-Stage 3: Moderate Drought
+Stage 3

 At Stage 3, a drought event is well-established across a significant area, with impacts increasing in extent and intensity and potentially including isolated severe impacts.
 At Stage 3, the tone of public messaging is intended to convey the more serious nature of conditions, and preparations are made for the possibility of widespread emergency response, should conditions continue to worsen.

-Stage 4: Severe Drought
+Stage 4

 At Stage 4, widespread severe impacts to water supplies are imminent or already occurring, with negative economic and ecological impacts likely.
 Depending on the time of year, there might be a complete loss of some crops.
 Mandatory water use restrictions are likely, particularly regarding non-essential outdoor uses.
 In the most severely impacted areas, public officials and public water suppliers can be expected to undertake emergency measures.
 The Governor is likely to consider convening the Unified Command to coordinate the drought response and an emergency declaration is possible.

-Stage 5: Extreme Drought
+Stage 5

 A Stage 5 drought declaration corresponds to an emergency situation for part or all of the State.
 Public water and firefighting supplies are depleted to a point threatening public health and safety.
 The Governor is likely to declare a state of emergency and activate the State Emergency Operations Center.